dgusain1/energysim/README.md

   - [tqdm](https://pypi.org/project/tqdm/)

 ## Usage
 energysim simplifies cosimulation setup by conceptualising the setup in an intuitive manner.
 The whole system is defined within a `World()` canvas.
-Within `World()`, users can specify different simulators by using commands such as `add_fmu()`, `add_powerflow()`, `add_csv()`, `add_signal()`.
-Apart from this, users can also specify initialisation options using the `options()` command, connections between simulators using the `add_connections()` command.
+Within `World()`, users can specify different simulators by using the command `add_simulator()`.
+Apart from this, users can also specify initialisation options for the co-simulation using the `options()` command.
+Connections can be made between simulators using the `add_connections()` command.
+If only one simulator is defined, connections dict can be empty.
 Finally, the system can be simulated using the `simulate()` command.
-This method provides a results dataframe which can then be used for analysis of the multi-energy system simulation.
-Apart from simple simulations, **energysim** alo incudes a method to perform sensitivity analysis on selected parameters within the cosimulation environment.
+This method provides a **results** dataframe which can then be used for analysis of the results of multi-energy system simulation. **energysim** also includes a method to perform sensitivity analysis on selected parameters within the cosimulation environment.

 A brief example is shown below: